 If a grade from a particular course does reach the Registrar's Office in time for the semester reports, the student will receive a deferred grade (X).
 As soon as the grade becomes available, it will be recorded on the student's transcript.

-A syllabus or course outline for each course must be made out according to the suggested format, which is available in the Office of Academic Affairs.
-These syllabi are to be kept up-to-date with semester revisions.
+A syllabus for each course should be made available in the Office of Academic Affairs and kept up-to-date with semester revisions.
 Two copies are to be submitted at the beginning of the semester to the departmental chairperson, who will file one copy with the Vice President for Academic Affairs.